-Christopher, or if unavaialble another qualified organist, plays for each wedding at St John’s.
+Christopher (or if unavailable another qualified organist) plays for each wedding at St. John’s.
 In some cases a couple may wish to bring their own organist – possibly a relative or friend.
-In such circumstances permission to invite another organist to play at St. John’s must be first sought from the Director of Music of St. John’s.
+In such circumstances permission must first be sought from St. John’s Director of Music.

 Any such arrangement should be made well before the date of the service.